inlivedev/inlive-js-sdk/packages/room/README.md

 - `peer.connect(roomId: string, clientId: string)`

   A method to open connection to the remote peer.
 By default this method is automatically called when the client call `room.createPeer()`.
 Therefore, you don't need to call this method.
 If you still need to use this method, this should only be called after `peer.disconnect()` method to reopen the closed connection.
 It requires `roomId` and `clientId` parameters to be set.
 This method will trigger `PEER_CONNECTED` room event.
+This method will return a promise.

 - `peer.disconnect()`